Basic Extraction¶

 structx

-supports various input data types:
+supports various input data types, but for legal and financial

 result = extractor.extract(